dimitri-nicolo/calico/install-scripts/README.md

 This step is required to install TSEE as a standalone cluster.
 You can follow [the quick start guide](https://docs.tigera.io/master/getting-started/kubernetes/)

+You will need to create a service account and retrieve its token to access the UI.
+Please follow the [create-ui-user.sh](/install-scripts/create-ui-user.sh) script that creates service account `ui-user` and binds its to `tigera-network-admin`.
+The token can be retrieved using [token.sh](/install-scripts/token.sh).
+You can access the UI on `https://127.0.0.1:9443/` after running [port-forward.sh](/install-scripts/port-forward.sh).

 ## Management Cluster

 This step is required to enable multi cluster mode on a standalone TSEE cluster.
 A standalone already has Voltron installed.
 All you need to do is to enable the multi cluster mode that allows an user to create managed clusters.